Categories > Games > Undertale > Undertale: Project AU

 It would always be the same.

-The short moment of calm was disturbed as an arm broke the surface of the water, grabbing the shoreline and hauling herself over the edge and onto dry land.
+The brief moment of calm was disrupted as a blue, scaled arm broke the surface of the water, grabbing the shoreline and hauling itself over the edge and onto dry land.

 Pebbles crinkled and showered into the shallows of the lake, and water droplets cascaded down onto the sand, turning it to a burnt amber shade.

-I hope I won’t get caught this time, she thought, nerves buzzing under her scales.
-Dad would kill me.
+I better not get caught out here, she thought, nerves buzzing under her scales.
+Father would kill me.

-She shoved dangling ivy tendrils from her path, trudging deeper into dense woodland.
+She shoved thin, dangling ivy tendrils from her path, trudging deeper into dense, dark woodland.
 Her mind screamed to run for the water, but Undyne didn’t listen.
-She had trained her gills to last longer on the surface, and even though the pain was almost unbearable, her short secret outings to the land were worth the agony.
+She had trained her gills to last longer on the surface, and even though the pain was nearly unbearable, her short secret outings to the land were worth it.

 I’ll have about an hour to look around, she thought.
-Then I’ll have to go home before my parents get suspicious.
+Then I’ll have to go home before my parents start wondering where I am.

-She silenced her heavy, rasping pants to a slow, quiet breath, careful not to disturb the sensitive leaves hanging around her still form.
+She silenced her heavy, rasping pants to a slow, quiet breath, careful not to reveal her location to whoever attacked her.
 Panic tore at her chest, her heart pounding so loudly she was sure her pursuer could hear it from wherever they were.
-She hoped they wouldn’t find her.
+She hoped they wouldn’t see her inside the dead bush.

-As the Royal Guard inched closer, Undyne instinctively moved away, making the leaves rustle.
-A long period of silence seemed to stretch on for days before the Guard’s gaze snapped towards the bush.
-Grass crumpled underneath them as they walked even closer, then stopped to crouch down and examine Undyne’s hiding spot.
-A white paw lunged into the shelter, grasping at the leaves half an inch from her eyes.
-She held her breath for what felt like ages until the hand retreated to the open.
+As the Royal Guards inched closer, Undyne instinctively moved away, crinkling the tendrils draped around her.
+A long period of silence seemed to stretch on for days before the Guard’s gaze snapped towards where she was hiding.
+Dead grass and leaves crunched underneath them as they walked even closer, then stopped to crouch down and examine Undyne’s hiding spot.
+A white paw lunged into the shelter, grasping at nothing but the old, thin branches half an inch from her eyes.
+She held her breath for what felt like ages until the hand retreated back into the open.

 “You’re going insane,” a male voice said a few feet away.
 “There’s nothing there.
-If there was, it was probably just the wind.”
+I think you’re just being paranoid.”

-“Maybe someone’s cooking,” the voice responded.
+“The smell probably drifted out from that wretched lake,” the voice responded.
 “You should know that they don’t leave the water.
-They wouldn’t be able to breathe.
-Even they aren’t that stupid.”
+They can’t breathe on the surface.
+Even they aren’t stupid enough to come out here.”
 Rage boiled under her scales at the insult, and she fantasized about punching him in the face.

 Very tempting.

 “Just a minute.
 Go on without me.
-I have something to check.”
+I have to check something first.”

-Undyne imagined the other rolling their eyes.
+The other shrugged, rolling his eyes.
 “Whatever.
 As long as you catch up.”
 The sound of their feet slowly got quieter until there was silence.

-Undyne heard the breathing of the first Guard, coming fast.
+Undyne heard the ragged breathing of the first Guard, coming fast.

 They’re irritated, she observed.

 “I can sense your presence, fish-face.
 There’s no point in hiding.”
-She whispered.
+She whispered, a threat in her tone.
 “I’m not about to be humiliated by my colleagues again.”

 Just go away, she wished.
 She wanted to scream out her frustration.

-I don’t care, Undyne thought, annoyance itching under her scales.
+I don’t care, Undyne thought, still refusing to move.

 Silence.

-Suddenly, something grabbed Undyne by the neck of her shirt, dragging her out from under the bush, then throwing them onto the ground so forcefully that the breath was knocked out of her for several seconds, her vision blurring and the forest twisting into a labyrinth of confusion and pain.
+Suddenly, a white hand grabbed Undyne by the neck of her shirt, dragging her out from under the bush, then throwing her onto the ground so forcefully that the breath was knocked out of her for several seconds, causing her vision to blur.
+The forest twisted into a labyrinth of confusion and pain as Undyne tried to make sense of what happened.

-When Undyne’s disorientation faded, the Royal Guard stood looming over her, wielding a glowing red pitchfork gripped in one fuzzy white paw.
+When Undyne’s disorientation faded, she looked up to see the Royal Guard looming over her, wielding a glowing red pitchfork gripped in one paw, lowered down to Undyne’s neck, pressing against her scales.

-The Guard had menacing scarlet eyes, burning with fierce hatred and exasperation.
-Her lip curled with disgust, growling, her teeth glinting in the faint light seeping through the canopy.
-Her pure-white fur bristled with anger, raised and spiked along her neck.
-Her armor shone with a brilliant silver, with a sleek, liquid substance seared over the top.
+The Guard glowered down at her with fierce, scarlet eyes, burning with intense hatred.
+Her lip curled with disgust, growling, her teeth glinting in the faint light that seeped through the canopy of twisted, bald branches.
+Her grayish-white fur bristled with anger, raised along her neck.
+Her armor shone a brilliant silver, sleeked with shimmering goo over the surface.
+She stepped closer, her weapon pushed closer to her throat, lightly piercing it until a thin stream of blood trickled down her neck.

-“You brat,” She snarled, pointing her weapon down to Undyne’s throat.
-“I’m going to teach you a lesson that you’ll take with you when you dust away!”
+“You brat,” She snarled.
+“I’m going to teach you a lesson that you’ll take with you when you're left a measly pile of dust!”
 She raised her pitchfork, fury blazing in her eyes.
-Undyne rolled out of the way as the glistening red nightmare sank into the dirt where she had been lying just seconds before.
-She stood up in a heartbeat, crashing through the forest, running as fast as her sore legs could take her.
+Undyne rolled out of the way as the glistening red weapon was thrown down, sinking into the dirt where she had been lying just seconds before.
+She stood up immediately, crashing through the dead forest, running as fast as her sore legs could take her.

-The scene was a blur: green and brown melting into a mixed mess, branches slicing through her arms.
-She tried to remember where the lake had been.
+The scene was a blur: green and brown and yellow blended together into a mixed mess, sharp branches slicing into her arms.
+Her mind swirled as she tried to remember where the lake had been.

 “Get back here, you BRAT!”
 She screeched.
 “I’ll cook you into fish-sticks!”